 Administrative fees are tied to your enrollment date for annual billing.

 Colorado School of Gymnastics is a year-round program with monthly tuition for all participants based on an average of four full weeks per month.
 If there are five weeks in a month, tuition is not increased.
 If there are three weeks in a month, credit is not given.
 You can view our annual calendar of closures here.

 An active credit or debit card is required on file to register for Colorado School of Gymnastics programs.
 Credit/Debit card numbers are kept in a secure portal.
-Colorado School of Gymnastics offers a convenient auto-pay system which enables families to pay by the credit/debit card or eCheck on file every session.
+Colorado School of Gymnastics offers a convenient auto-pay system which enables families to pay by the credit/debit card on file every session.
 CSG will bill the card on file on the first day of each month.

 Tuition is considered late at 12:00am on the 15th of the month, after which point a $15 late fee will be added to your account.
 CSG reserves the right to unenroll children with delinquent accounts.

 If you choose not to utilize the CSG online system, one-month’s deposit will be required to retain your spot.
 Cash or check will be accepted with an additional $15 processing fee.

 The only way to guarantee a spot in our program is with active enrollment and tuition in good standing.
 CSG is not able to pause your enrollment and guarantee a return date.
 All classes operate on a first-come, first-serve basis and actively enrolled students have that spot held for them from month to month.

 If you wish to end your participation in a CSG program, you must notify the administrative team in writing at email@example.com or via a drop card in the office no later than the 15th of the month prior to your intended cancellation date.
 Drop notifications received between the 16th and the 31st will automatically be processed with the following month’s cancellation and you will be responsible for tuition in that month directly following your notification, as a spot was held for your student.

 |January 16th – February 15th||February 29th|